-- Preventive measures have already been implemented to avoid any contact with the local communities. - Nunavut-based workforce were sent home on March 23rd. - In Baker Lake, the unloading will be done by residents working for Peter Expediting Inc. They will be using their own equipment and will never be in contact with anyone. - In Rankin Inlet, the unloading will be done by Nunavut Sealift Supply Inc. (NSSI) employees with their own equipment.
+- Preventive measures have already been implemented to avoid any contact with the local communities. - Nunavut-based workforce remain in their communities since March 23rd, 2020. - In Baker Lake, the unloading will be done by residents working for Peter Expediting Inc. They will be using their own equipment and will never be in contact with anyone. - In Rankin Inlet, the unloading will be done by Nunavut Sealift Supply Inc. (NSSI) employees with their own equipment.
 To avoid any contact with the community, the bypass road will be used to haul the material to the mine site. - Contingency and Emergency Plans are implemented to meet the regulations requirements and ensure no-contact with community members during the sealift period.